parkuman/homelab/README.md

   - 2 debian nodes
     - 1 control plane node
     - 1 worker node (for now, plan to extend this via more VMs or more physical servers later if needed)

+## Repo structure

+The current repo structure is close to the one outlined in the [Flux Documentation](https://fluxcd.io/flux/guides/repository-structure/), but more suited to a simple homelab setup.